 If your shop is located in the US, you can enroll in autobilling to automatically pay your amount due each month.

-How to deposit your funds that are available for deposit
+How to view the amount available for deposit

 If you aren’t enrolled in Etsy Payments, you won’t have an amount available for deposit because your payments are processed through a different payment method.

 When will my funds become available for deposit?